Civil Dispute Applications - Guide to Applicants

 - empowered to do so by Power of Attorney under the Powers of Attorney Act 2006 or

-- a corporation (which includes a body corporate), an officer or employee of the corporation appointed as a representative by a sworn affidavit with supporting documentation.
+- a corporation (which includes a body corporate), an officer or employee of the corporation appointed as a representative by an Authority to Act for a Corporation.

 The details of your representative and of your address for service of documents must be completed in the appropriate space including contact telephone numbers.

-If you want to be represented by another person you must lodge with ACAT either (1) a Power of Attorney or (2) an Affidavit by Corporation Representative authorising that person to sign documents on your behalf.
-The original copy of the Power of Attorney or Affidavit by Corporation Representative is to be lodged with the ACAT.
+If you want to be represented by another person you must lodge with ACAT a Power of Attorney authorising that person to sign documents on your behalf.
+The original copy of the Power of Attorney is to be lodged with the ACAT.

-Examples of Powers of Attorney and of an Affidavit by Corporation Representative are available from the ACAT registry and from the ACAT website.
+The forms for a Powers of Attorney and of an Authority to Act for a Corporation are available from the ACAT registry and from the ACAT website.

 If you are not represented by another person - insert N/A in the space.

-Please note that a representative cannot give ACAT direct evidence instead of you in a hearing.
+Please note that in a hearing a representative cannot give ACAT direct evidence instead of you.

 If the Respondent is an individual, details of the person’s full name and residential/business address must be provided.
 A post office box address for the Respondent may not be sufficient.